Vilsol/go-pob/CONTRIBUTING.md

 The backend is linted using [`golangci-lint`](https://golangci-lint.run/usage/install/).

-You can execute it via `task lint-go` and format with `task format-go`.
+You can execute it via `mise x -- task lint-go` and format with `mise x -- task format-go`.

 ### Frontend (Svelte)

 The frontend is linted using `prettier` and `eslint`.

-You can execute those by using `task lint-frontend` and format with `task format-frontend`.
+You can execute those by using `mise x -- task lint-frontend` and format with `mise x -- task format-frontend`.

 ## Setting up a PoB reference environment